hyperledger/indy-node/docs/requests.md

 Gets Claim's Schema.

-- `did` (base58-encoded string; optional):
+- `uuid` (base58-encoded string):

-    Target DID we get a Schema for as base58-encoded string for 16 or 32 bit DID value.
+    Schema's UUID as base58-encoded string for 16 or 32 bit DID value.
+It must be unique within the ledger.
-    It differs from `submitterDID` metadata field, where `submitterDID` is the DID of the sender (may not exist on ledger at all).
+    It differs from `submitterDid` metadata field, where `submitterDid` is the DID of the submitter.

-- `name` (string):

-    Schema's name string.

-- `version` (string):

-    Schema's version string
+    *Example*: `submitterDid` is a DID of a Schema Author, and `uuid` is Schema's unique UUID.

 *Request Example*: